sai-dev/sai-server/README.md

   - `options_hash`: hash of the options used for the match
   - `random_seed`: seed used to play the match
   - `verification`: the verification code previously sent by the server in the `get-task` reply
+  - `username`: username wanting to submit the self-play
+  - `password`: sha256 hashed password for the user
 - `/network-profiles`: displays a page with detailed informations on non-ELF networks.
 - `/network-profiles/<hash>`: displays a page with detailed informations on the non-ELF network with given hash.
 - `/rss`: returns an RSS feed of best networks